FREQUENTLY ASKED QUESTIONS

 - Developing Questions and Planning Inquiries: Close Up in Class materials make connections to longstanding tensions in American government, encouraging students to investigate the root cause of unresolved issues in today’s society.

-- Applying Disciplinary Concepts and Tools: Our lessons coach students to use democratic principles as they debate and deliberate on current issues with their peers.
+- Applying Disciplinary Concepts and Tools: Our lesson plans coach students to use democratic principles as they debate and deliberate on current issues with their peers.

 - Evaluation Sources and Using Evidence: Using Close Up in Class, students develop an ability to analyze arguments and make well-founded claims about their political world.